Our non-profit organization in Gardena, California, helps families achieve and live quality lives through various programs.

 charity team working together

-1. OUT OF HOME HYGIENE RELIEF – TEMPORARY STATIONARY OR POP UP LOCATIONS TO SERVICE THE OUT OF HOME POPULATION FOR SANITARY CLEAN UP, SHOWERS, MEALS, CLOTHING CARE PACKAGES, SHELTER RESOURCE REFERRALS
+1. HOME HYGIENE RELIEF – TEMPORARY STATIONARY OR POP-UP LOCATIONS TO SERVICE THE UNHOUSED FOR SANITARY CLEAN UP, SHOWER, MEALS, CONNECTIVE SERVICES, HEALTH CARE NAVIGATION, CLOTHING CARE PACKAGES, SHELTER RESOURCE REFERRALS

-Family Hands Foundation, Inc. understands when you look good, you feel good.
-In an effort to help our out of home population feel good about themselves, we provide mobile hygiene shower opportunities.
-This will give out of home individuals an opportunity to freshen up so they are able to seek employment, health care, or just reconnect with themselves in order to regain control of their lives.
-Hygiene care packages, clean undergarments and a meal are given to each out of home member who receives a shower.
-Referrals for medical treatment and psychiatric support are provided on-site at mobile hygiene locations.
+Family Hands Foundation understands when you look good, you feel good.
+In an effort to help our unhoused population feel good about themselves, we provide mobile hygiene shower opportunities.
+This will give unhoused individuals an opportunity to freshen up so they are able to confidently seek employment, health care, or just reconnect with others to regain control of their lives.
+Hygiene care packages, clean undergarments, and a meal are given to each unhoused member who receives a shower.
+Referrals for medical treatment and psychiatric referral support are provided on-site at the mobile shower location.

-3. END OF LIFE INTERNMENT GRANTS – PROVIDE FIXED GRANTS TO INTELLECTUAL DELAYED INDIVIDUALS WHO HAVE NO KNOWN FAMILY OR FAMILY SUPPORT AT AN UNTIMELY END OF LIFE FOR BURIAL/CREMATION PURPOSES.
+3. END OF LIFE INTERNMENT GRANTS – PROVIDE FIXED GRANTS TO INTELLECTUAL DISABLED INDIVIDUALS WHO HAVE NO KNOWN FAMILY OR FAMILY SUPPORT AT AN UNTIMELY END OF LIFE FOR BURIAL/CREMATION PURPOSES.

-Too often life brings about an untimely death and the finances are not available to give a proper internment service to members of the Intellectually Delayed population.
+Too often, life brings about an untimely death, and the finances are not available to give a proper internment service to members of the Intellectually Delayed population.
 FHF has dedicated funding called “Deborah’s Wings” in honor of one of our loved residents who met a very untimely death at the early age of 26 years old.
-These grants are provided to the Intellectual Delayed population to afford proper internment services when there is no family or financial ability to intern.
+These grants are provided to the Intellectually disabled population to afford proper internment services when there is no family or financial ability to intern.

 happy family